 Boards confirm that one of their biggest needs for managing their risk responsibilities is timely and accurate information.
-Risk professionals cannot and should not try to predict the future, but the tools and techniques used for managing traditional risks may not be effective for managing risks that are emerging and evolving.
-These risks typically emit low signals on the risk radar, data about them can be sparse and unreliable; therefore, these risks are often therefore, these risks are often hard to detect and their trajectories hard to assess.
+Risk professionals cannot and should not try to predict the future, but the tools and techniques used for managing traditional risks may not be effective for managing risks emerging and evolving.
+These risks typically emit low signals on the risk radar, data can be sparse and unreliable and these risks are often therefore hard to detect and their trajectory hard to assess.
 New tools and techniques must be developed if risk professionals are to rise to the emerging risks challenge.

-"INTELLIGENCE IS THE ABILITY TO ADAPT TO CHANGE" STEPHEN HAWKING
+"INTELLIGENCE IS THE ABILITY TO ADAPT TO CHANGE"

+STEPHEN HAWKING

-11.2 Emerging risks defined
+11.2 Emerging risk defined